 The gateway to Arnhem Land, Kakadu’s East Alligator (Erre) region boasts World Heritage rock art, ample croc-spotting opportunities and amazing sunset views.

 Ubirr is one of Kakadu’s must-see sites.
 Its rock art tells stories dating back thousands of generations and it has one of the most stunning sunset lookouts in the world.

-Follow the walking track past several fascinating Aboriginal rock art sites, then take a moderately steep climb to the top of a rocky lookout that offers superb views over the Nadab floodplain.
-During the dry season, rangers provide informative talks about Aboriginal art and culture.
+Follow the Ubirr walking track past fascinating Aboriginal rock art sites before ascending to a rocky lookout with superb views over the Nadab floodplain.
+During the dry season, rangers provide informative talks about the area’s Aboriginal art and culture.

-Merl campground (seasonal access) is a spacious shady campground that has hot and cold showers, toilets and generator zones.
+Merl campground (seasonal access) is a spacious, shady campground with hot and cold showers, toilets and generator zones.